Passive Line-Level Crossover

 The amp's input impedance lies in parallel to C2 and R2.

-In the lowpass the input impedance of the amp is parallel to the capacitor C2.
+In the hi-pass the input impedance of the amp is parallel to the capacitor C2.
 If the input impedance gets lower, this has two consequences: the insertion loss gets higher and the xo frequency is shifted upwards.
-To compensate, calculate C2 in the lowpass as follows:
+To compensate, calculate C2 in the hi-pass as follows:

 Art Ludwig discusses PLLXOs